EGI-Federation/documentation/content/en/internal/helpdesk/ggus-user-guide/_index.md

 Once the ticket has entered GGUS, it is processed by assigning it to the appropriate group to deal with the issue.
-The groups are generally addressed via mailing lists, and so GGUS assigns the ticket to a group, and an e-mail message is sent to people on the appropriate list.
+The groups are generally addressed via mailing lists, and so GGUS assigns the ticket to a group, and an email message is sent to people on the appropriate list.
 Sometimes, a ticket is simple and it is assigned to the correct group immediately and dealt with immediately.